 A pressurized portafilter functions by using a pressurized filter basket.
 Some people also call it a double-wall or dual-wall basket.
 They are also known as training wheel accessories.

-At first glance, you might confuse them with the regular ones, but you have a close look, you will notice they generally have a single hole placed at the bottom of the basket.
+At first glance, you might confuse them with the regular ones, but if you have a close look, you will notice they generally have a single hole placed at the bottom of the basket.
 Some of the models might come with extra attachments.
 In this pressurized, filter coffee uses two screens to pass through this filter.

 What is a regular or non-pressurized portafilter?

 The non-pressurized baskets come with a huge number of basket holes found at the bottom.
-The reason is they help it to create pressure on the coffee grounds before the extraction.
-When you are done grinding the coffee fresh, you should lock and tamp into the portafilter.
+The reason is they help to create pressure on the coffee grounds before the extraction.
+When you are done grinding the coffee fresh, you should lock and tamp it into the portafilter.